-How To Build A Sliding Barn Door Console: The Supplies
+How To Build A Sliding Barn Door Entertainment Center: The Supplies

 This supply list is for one console.
 The finished pictures are with 3 consoles.
 This post contains affiliate links.
 You can read our full disclosure here.